 Does your commute suck?
-Do you hate running or exercising in any fashion, but could bear it if you had something interesting to listen to?
+Do you hate running or exercising, but could bear it if you had something interesting to listen to?
 Would you enjoy housework and chores more if you listened to something while you worked?
 Enter podcasts.
 Of all the different styles out there, my favorites are personal growth podcasts.
 I use these seven to feed my mind.

-Warning: if you’re listening in your car, use the auxiliary jack!
+Warning: if you’re listening in your car, use Android Auto, Apple Car Play, Bluetooth, or the auxiliary jack!
 Never wear earbuds while driving!

 1. The Life Coach School Podcast with Brooke Castillo

 Hands down, Brooke Castillo’s The Life Coach School Podcast is my favorite personal growth podcast out there.
 Every episode is friendly, practical, and makes sense.
-As of June 30th, 2019, she has 274 episodes live on her website.
-I listen to episodes at 2x speed on Stitcher and am listening to episode 96 as of this writing.
+As of November 1st, 2020, she has 342 episodes live on her website.
+I listen to episodes at 2x speed on Stitcher and have caught up as of this writing.

 Brooke covers topics like how to feel better, boundaries, self-worth, responsibility, changing your brain, weight loss and hunger, constraint, discipline, and a plethora of other self-coaching topics.
 I can honestly say that I love every single episode I listen to.

-If I had to credit anything with changing my mind and becoming aware of how I think about things, this podcast takes 90% of it.
+If I had to credit anything with changing my mind and realizing how I think about things, this podcast takes 90% of it.

 2. Happier with Gretchen Rubin and Elizabeth Craft